-12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Vice President for Diversity and Inclusion.
+12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the President or General Counsel.

 13. Contributes to the overall success of the University by performing all other duties and responsibilities as assigned.

-The Equal Opportunity Officer reports to and receives administrative supervision from the Vice President for Diversity and Inclusion and the General Counsel, and functions independently within the guidelines of the University's personnel policies and regulations, coordinates with all appropriate unit heads, and exercises considerable judgment and initiative in planning, organizing, and completing assignments.
-The Equal Opportunity Officer reports directly to the President of the University on Title IX and Federal Transit Authority issues and to the General Counsel regarding discrimination claims involving state or federal agencies.
-The Equal Opportunity Officer supervises professional staff, clerical staff, graduate assistants, and student workers.
+The Director, Office of Institutional Equity and Compliance reports to and receives administrative supervision from the President and the General Counsel, and functions independently within the guidelines of the University's personnel policies and regulations, coordinates with all appropriate unit heads, and exercises considerable judgment and initiative in planning, organizing, and completing assignments.
+The Director, Office of Institutional Equity and Compliance reports directly to the President of the University on Federal Transit Authority issues and to the General Counsel regarding discrimination claims involving University policy or state or federal law.
+The Director, Office of Institutional Equity and Compliance supervises professional staff, clerical staff, graduate assistants, and student workers.